AnoopANair/eoj-group/content/authors/anoop/_index.md

 user_groups:
   - Grad Students
 ---
-I’m a third-year Ph.D student at the University of Iceland.
+Anoop is a third-year Ph.D student at the University of Iceland.
 I have seven years of research, data analysis and programming expertise in the topics of software development, FOSS, machine learning, optimization and statistics.
 I’m enthusiastic to work on both research and non-research oriented problems and find efficient answers to them.
 I can also communicate research effectively, as proven by my several research articles.